hsoyka/slide-shows/write-quality-data.md

 ##  6 Steps to Creating Quality Metadata
 1. Organize your information.
-	-Did you write a project abstract to obtain funding for your proposal?
+	*Did you write a project abstract to obtain funding for your proposal?
 Re-use it in your metadata!
-	-Did you use a lab notebook or other notes during the data development process that define measurements and other parameters?
+	*Did you use a lab notebook or other notes during the data development process that define measurements and other parameters?
-	-Do you have the contact information for colleagues you worked with?
+	*Do you have the contact information for colleagues you worked with?
-	-What about citations for other data sources you used in your project?
+	*What about citations for other data sources you used in your project?